 Carnival plc (CCL) Ordinary USD1.66

-The shares were up 6.1% in afternoon trading.
+The shares were down 4.5% in afternoon trading.

 Our view

-Carnival’s record second quarter results and improved full year outlook have impressed the market.
-However, with a debt mountain still to climb, it’s perhaps the positive early signs for next year that are the most encouraging.
 But cruising can be a fickle business.
-So far Carnival’s navigated the conflict in the Red Sea and the closure of its Baltimore with aplomb.
+So far Carnival’s navigated the conflict in the Red Sea and the temporary closure of its Baltimore port with aplomb.
 But investors need to be aware that the industry can be particularly susceptible to a sudden change in fortunes.

 The key question is how long will strong demand last?
-Much will depend on policy makers' ability to guide the economy towards a soft landing on both sides of the Atlantic as inflation starts to ebb.
-And here there's still a lot of uncertainty.
+Much will depend on policymakers' ability to guide the economy towards a soft landing on both sides of the Atlantic as inflation starts to ebb.
+And here there's still some uncertainty.
 But the demographics of cruise passengers may provide some shelter from the storm should we see an economic slowdown.
 The cruise industry’s customer base tends to be dominated by the over fifties.
 And there are some signs that consumer spending is holding up better amongst older generations.

 Carnival is expanding its fleet slower than it has in the past, and we support this more cautious approach.
 The moderating inflation environment gives the company some headroom for promotional activity should the demand outlook soften.
 Meanwhile ongoing moves to harmonise its brands also have the potential to enhance profitability.